DeepLabCut/DeepLabCut/docs/beginners-guide.md

 >**⚠️ Attention macOS M1 Users:**
 ><br/>
 >
->🍏 If you are on a macOS with an M1 chip, please use the following special command to activate DeepLabCut:
+>🍏 If you are on a macOS with an M chipset, please use the  DEEPLABCUT_M1 conda file and then activate:
 >```bash
 >conda activate DEEPLABCUT_M1